| Title: | Mixed-Effects REML Incorporating Generalized Inverses |

 of the Coefficient matrix to the Mixed Model Equations (i.e., the

-diagonal entries of Cinv
+diagonal entries of Cinv).

-of values containing the Average Information
+A matrix of values containing the Average Information

 matrix, or second partial derivatives of the likelihood with respect to